carpentries/lesson-development-training/episodes/preparing.md

 ### Training Pilot Operations Guide

-You may find the Software Sustainability Institute's ["Training Pilot Operations Guide"](https://doi.org/10.5281/zenodo.14066425)[^1] a useful resource to have a look at as you prepare to pilot your lesson.
+You may find the ["Training Pilot Operations Guide"](https://doi.org/10.5281/zenodo.14066425)[^1], compiled by the [Software Sustainability Institute][ssi] and [UNIVERSE-HPC project][universe-hpc], a useful resource to have a look at as you prepare to pilot your lesson.

 ::::::::::::::::::::::::::::::::::::::